Methylphenidate (Oral route)

 Appropriate studies on the relationship of age to the effects of Concerta® extended release tablets and Quillivant™ XR extended-release suspension have not been performed in the geriatric population.
 However, no geriatric-specific problems have been documented to date.

-No information is available on the relationship of age to the effects of Ritalin® and Ritalin LA® in geriatric patients.
+No information is available on the relationship of age to the effects of Metadate CD®, Ritalin®, Ritalin LA®, and Ritalin SR® in geriatric patients.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.